 If none of these options sound attractive to you, consider going the unconventional route by seeking an alternative rating.

-Alternative scores, like the PRBC or the FICO XD Model, will include information like your cable, rent, insurance, phone, utility, and student loan payments when calculating your credit score.
+Alternative scores, like the FICO XD Model, will include information like your cable, rent, insurance, phone, utility, and student loan payments when calculating your credit score.
 Some alternative scores will integrate this data on their own.
 Others allow you to self-report these payments, sometimes for a nominal fee.

 Alternative scores can help individuals appear responsible for prospective employers and landlords.
 However, they won’t do much to build your real credit history or to make you eligible for a large loan.